Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 GVFS is made up of the following pieces, and we'll talk about each one in detail:
-* GvFlt: a file system filter driver, responsible for projecting a user mode application's view of a file system down into NTFS
+* GvFlt: a file system filter driver, responsible for projecting a user mode application's view of a file system down into NTFS.
+(Note: GvFlt is in the process of being renamed to ProjFS, short for Windows Projected File System)
 * GVFS: A user mode process that knows how to work with GvFlt to project the correct view of the file system based on the current state of the Git repo, how to respond to user edits to update Git's data structures appropriately,